kevskillz/Portfolio/content/projects/narcompass.md

 publishedAt: '2023-09-29T18:38:58.465Z'
 ---

-Developed mobile app to connect Narcan carriers with overdose victims instantly to save lives.
+A mobile app to connect Narcan carriers with overdose victims instantly to save lives.